tkotani/test/README.md

 Nove19 (2014).
 Following procedures, (1)-(4), are done automatically
 by a script ,e.g., ./InstallAll.ifort (in the case of intel fortran) as;

 >cd ecalj
->./InstallAll.ifort.bash
+>./InstallAll.ifort
->(To clean all, do ./CleanAll.ifort.bash).
+>(To clean all, do ./CleanAll.ifort).

-Please look into the script "InstallAll.ifort.bash".
+Please look into the script "InstallAll.ifort".
-It contains the setting of your bin directory at which you will copy all your binaries, and math library.
+It contains the setting of your BINDIR= directory, to which the InstallAll.ifort will copy all binaries and scripts.
 It internally uses three machine-comilar dependent files;
   a.lm7K/MAKEINC/Make.inc.ifort (for single core version -->(1))
   b.lm7K/MAKEINC/Make.inc.ifort_mpik (k-point paralell version -->(2)